Posted on March 16, 2020

 $categories = get_the_category();

 if ( ! empty( $categories ) ): ?>

 If a driver leaves the scene of an auto accident without stopping and fulfilling his or her legal obligations, it is the crime of hit-and-run.
-Texas takes hit-and-run crimes seriously, penalizing perpetrators with consequences such as hefty fines and potential jail or prison time.
+Hit-and-run laws in Texas are serious, penalizing perpetrators with consequences such as hefty fines and potential jail or prison time.

 What Is a Hit-and-Run?

 Motor vehicle drivers have dozens of responsibilities they accept when they get behind the wheel.
 One of these duties in Texas is to stop at the scene of any accidents.
 State law requires you to pull over immediately after getting into a car accident, whether the vehicle you struck is occupied or unoccupied.
 You must park as close as you safely can to the scene of the collision and check for injuries.
 State law requires you to do your best to assist anyone with injuries, such as by calling the police or offering the victim a ride to the nearest hospital.

 If the car accident involves a personal injury, fatality, broken roadway law (e.g. a drunk driver), uninsured driver, property damage above $1,000 or a hit-and-run, call the police to report the crash from the scene.
 Note the location of the crash, the names of those at the scene and the contact information of any witnesses.
 Obtain the other driver’s insurance information if he or she stayed at the scene.
 Always call the police after a hit-and-run so they can inspect the crash scene for evidence that could identify the at-fault driver.
 Failing to stop at the scene of a wreck and fulfill your driver’s duties is a hit-and-run crime.

 What Are the Legal Responsibilities After a Car Accident?